uit-no/hpc-doc/general/faq.rst

     qdel 58

-This will delete job number 58 in the queing list that you get when using the command *showq*.
+This will delete job number 58 in the queueing list that you get when using the command *showq*.